-- 1.1 This is version G8 of the guidance.
+- 1.1 This is version G9 of the guidance.
 It is intended to support actuaries who are carrying out valuations in line with section 179 of the Pensions Act 2004 ("the Act").
 It was envisaged by paragraph (4) of section 179 of the Act. - 1.2 Section 179 valuations are used by the Board of the Pension Protection Fund ("the Board") to set and calculate the pension protection levy each year in accordance with section 175 of the Act.
 Such valuations are simplifications of the section 143 valuations used to determine entry to the PPF following the insolvency of an employer.
-Actuaries carrying out entry valuations should use "Guidance for undertaking the valuation in accordance with section 143 of the Pensions Act 2004". - 1.3 This guidance should be read in conjunction with the appropriate version of our "Guidance on assumptions to use when undertaking the valuation in accordance with Section 179 of the Pensions Act 2004" (the "assumptions guidance"). - 1.4 This guidance note will be reviewed at regular intervals as the Board deems appropriate.
+Actuaries carrying out entry valuations should use "Guidance for undertaking the valuation in accordance with section 143 of the Pensions Act 2004". - 1.3 This guidance should be read in conjunction with the appropriate version of our "Guidance on assumptions to use when undertaking a valuation in accordance with Section 179 of the Pensions Act 2004" (the "assumptions guidance"). - 1.4 This guidance note will be reviewed at regular intervals as the Board deems appropriate. - 1.5 Words in a bold typeface are defined in the glossary in part 7 of this guidance.